 1. What is it?

-PCA to simply put it, reduces the number of variables in a set, retaining as much information on the dataset as possible (:sparkles: magic :sparkles:).
+PCA to simply put it, reduces the number of variables in a set, retaining as much information on the dataset as possible ( magic ).
 It is a linear transformation technique used to project data onto a new coordinate system, where the greatest variances are in the first coordinates (principal components).

 2. What are Principal Components?